resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 * Orchestration
 * Allocations

-**Activity:** Just click around on these tabs and their children seeing how they expand and contract, and how the screens change according which tab is selected.
+Click around on these tabs and their children to show how they expand and contract, and how the screens change according which tab is selected.
 They only change when the leaf tabs are selected.

-Please hold up a Green sticky note once you've clicked on all of these tabs and their child tabs.

 The *Compute* tab is where you manage all of your computer resources.